The matrix taxonomy of finitely complete categories: Introduction

 In this paper we present an algorithm for determining implications of finite conjunctions of matrix properties, which leads to answering the questions stated above, with the help of a computer, for matrices with sufficiently small dimensions.
-For example, it allows one to generate Figure~\ref{fig:4x5x2}, which gives a computation of the poset of all \emph{non-degenerate} matrix classes given by matrices in $\M(4,5,2)$ ordered by inclusion.
-That is, the poset of all matrix classes determined by matrices having $4$ rows, $5$ columns, and entries either $0$ or~$1$.
-Each of the matrix classes in Figure~\ref{fig:4x5x2} are represented by a canonical matrix (see Section~\ref{sec4}) which we have displayed as grids, where each white square represents an entry $0$ and each grey square represents an entry~$1$.
-By a `non-degenerate' matrix class we mean one that is defined by a non-empty matrix and is not equal to the collection of left exact preorders or the collection of all left exact categories.
-Note that some of these matrices are actually of smaller dimensions than $4\times 5$ since we can delete duplicated rows and columns (matrix classes are invariant under permutation and duplication of rows and columns).
-The algorithm presented in this paper is a first of its kind in category theory.
+For example, it allows one to generate Figure~\ref{fig:4x5x2}, which gives a computation of the poset of all `non-degenerate' matrix classes given by matrices in $\M(4,5,2)$ ordered by inclusion, where $\M(4,5,2)$ denotes the set of matrices having $4$ rows, $5$ columns and whose each entry is either $0$ or~$1$ (we will explain what `non-degenerate' means shortly).
+Each of the matrix classes in Figure~\ref{fig:4x5x2} is represented by a `canonical matrix' (defined in Section~\ref{sec4}) which we display as a grid, where each white square represents the entry $0$ and each grey square represents the entry~$1$.
+The reason why some of the matrices in Figure~\ref{fig:4x5x2} appear to have smaller dimensions than $4\times 5$ is that we can always add duplicate rows and columns to a matrix without changing the matrix class (as confirmed by Proposition~1.7 in~\cite{ZJanelidze2006b}).
+By a `non-degenerate' matrix class we mean one that is defined by a non-empty matrix and is not equal to the collection of finitely complete preorders or the collection of all finitely complete categories (see Section~\ref{sec2} for a discussion of the empty matrix).
+The algorithm presented in this paper is first of its kind in the broader field of category theory concerned with general methods in the study of exactness properties of categories.